sakanario/Go-Eat/README.md

 All the logic about map, driver location, user location, and store location stored on class Map. <br />
 The app creates log.txt (replace log.txt if exist) for keeping history.

+## Bug

+The app suppose to delete log.txt when exit, but sometimes it error(access denied).

 ## Note

 The app display work best when the map size is (10*10).